finkel-lang/finkel/doc/contents/building-package.rst

 .. note::

-   It is also possible to use a library package containing Finkel code from other Haskell packages as a build dependency, since the resulting object codes are compiled by compatible ``ghc`` version.
+   It is also possible to use a library package containing Finkel code from other Haskell packages as a build dependency since the resulting object codes are compiled by compatible ``ghc`` version.